Sanket1407/Crime-Data-Analysis/README.md

 b.
 Determine the top ten states with the highest number of juvenile crime cases.
 13. Crime Rate Trends Over Time: Calculate the rate of change in total crimes for each state over the given timeline and identify states with significant increases or decreases.
 14. Crime Distribution by State: Compute and visualize the percentage share of each type of crime for all states to understand the distribution of criminal activities.

+Project Description

+CoverageIQ is a human-in-the-loop data preparation solution designed to simplify and standardize client shipment files before Coverage Analysis.
+Client shipment data can arrive in highly inconsistent Excel/CSV structures, with different sheet layouts, column names, date formats, period representations, facts, duplicate records and data-quality issues.
+CoverageIQ automates the most repetitive parts of this preparation process while keeping business-critical decisions transparent and reviewable.

+The solution automatically identifies relevant sheets and file patterns, profiles the dataset, detects period structures, standardizes date columns, recommends field mappings, transforms long or wide shipment structures into a consistent output format, and validates numerical correctness after transformation.
+It also supports negative-value handling, duplicate identification, flexible column selection/reordering, multi-tab inputs, audit reporting, and CSV fallback when Excel limits are exceeded—covering the key functional requirements defined for the challenge.

+CoverageIQ uses a modular Python architecture with Streamlit as the user interface.
+Pattern detection and rule-based recommendations reduce unnecessary manual configuration while maintaining human approval for ambiguous business mappings.
+The current prototype successfully transforms the provided Example 1 and Example 2 structures and provides partial support for Example 3, including multi-sheet and multi-measure scenarios.
+Rather than hardcoding only the supplied examples, the architecture is designed to be extended with additional patterns for more complex shipment structures.

+A key focus is data integrity: the solution compares source and transformed values, provides a validation status, generates an audit report, and preserves traceability of the preparation process.
+The objective is to reduce repetitive manual preparation effort, improve consistency, and provide a reusable foundation for scalable shipment-data standardization before downstream Coverage Analysis.